Ashley Judd: Political activities

 In 2008, Judd supported Barack Obama's presidential campaign.
 In 2009, she appeared in a one-minute video advertisement for the Defenders of Wildlife Action Fund, in which Judd condemned Alaska Governor Sarah Palin for supporting aerial wolf hunting.
 In response, Palin stated the reason these wolves are killed is to protect the caribou population in Alaska.
 Palin called the Defenders of Wildlife Action Fund an "extreme fringe group".
 In 2010, Judd signed the Animal Legal Defense Fund's petition to urge Kentucky Governor Steve Beshear to protect that state's homeless animals through tough enforcement of Kentucky's Humane Shelter Law.

-Judd is active in humanitarian and political causes.
 She was appointed Global Ambassador for YouthAIDS, an education and prevention program of the international NGO Population Services International (PSI), promoting AIDS prevention and treatment.
 Judd was honored November 10, 2009, as the recipient of the fourth annual USA Today Hollywood Hero, awarded for her work with PSI.
 On October 29, 2006, Judd appeared at a "Women for Ford" event for Democratic Tennessee Senate candidate Harold Ford Jr. She has also campaigned extensively both locally and nationally for a variety of Democratic candidates, including President Barack Obama in critical swing states.

 On September 8, 2010, CNN interviewed Judd about her second humanitarian mission to the Democratic Republic of the Congo.
 Judd traveled with the Enough Project, a project to end genocide and crimes against humanity.
 In the interview, Judd discussed her efforts to raise awareness about how conflict minerals fuel sexual violence in Congo.
 During her trip, Judd visited hospitals for victims of sexual violence, camps for displaced persons, mines, and civil society organizations.
 On September 30, 2010, CNN published an op-ed titled "Ashley Judd: Electronics fuel unspeakable violence" by Judd and Enough Project co-founder John Prendergast regarding the continued violence in Congo.
 On November 26, 2010, she published a subsequent op-ed, "Costs of Convenience", excerpted from her trip diary from eastern Congo.
 These pieces discussed the recent provision in the Dodd-Frank Reform bill that requires companies to prove where their minerals originated, and the link between modern electronics (which rely on those minerals) and mining camps plagued by such violence.